blank0826/AI-CheckersGame/README.md

 # AI-CheckersGame
 This is an AI-Human played Checkers Game where you can choose which algorithm to use while playing whether be it random or mini-max.
-The GUI has been created through **JAVAFX** and code written through **JAVA**.
+The GUI has been created through **JavaFX** and code written through **JAVA**.

 First, we will define the rules of a Checkers Game and then will describe the objective of Each Class on how it helps in creating the gameplay.